leedm777/advent-of-code-2019/README.md

    - You have to require a namespace before `find-ns` can find it
    - You can return `(reduced X)` to short circuit a `(reduce)` to return `X`.
+ - `day01`
+   - You need to be really quick to score points

 ## License